-from East Africa with respect to development outcomes in the period 1 CE - 1500 CE, the use of migratory distance as an instrument for observed genetic diversity in the initial analysis alleviates the concerns regarding potential endogeneity bias.
-In so doing, the paper highlights one of the deepest channels of geographical determinism in comparative development, pertaining not to factors associated with the dawn of complex agricultural societies as in the Diamond hypothesis, but to conditions innately related to the very dawn of mankind itself.
+The present study exploits the explanatory power of migratory distance from East Africa for genetic diversity within ethnic groups in order to overcome the data limitations and potential endogeneity issues encountered by the initial analysis discussed above.
+In particular, the strong ability of prehistorical migratory distance from East Africa in explaining observed genetic diversity permits the analysis to generate predicted values of genetic diversity using migratory distance for countries for which diversity data is currently unavailable.
+This enables a subsequent analysis to estimate the effects of genetic diversity, as predicted by migratory distance from East Africa, in a much larger sample of countries.
+Moreover, given the obvious exogeneity of migratory distance from East Africa with respect to development outcomes in the period 1-1500 CE, the use of migratory distance to project genetic diversity alleviates the concerns regarding potential endogeneity bias.
+In so doing, the paper highlights one of the deepest channels in comparative development, pertaining not to factors associated with the dawn of complex agricultural societies as in Jared Diamond's (1997) influential hypothesis, but to conditions innately related to the very dawn of mankind itself.

-To foreshadow the main findings of the paper, the baseline regression analysis, employing predicted genetic diversity in the extended sample of countries, indicates that, controlling for the influence of land productivity and the timing of the Neolithic Revolution, a 1 percentage point increase in diversity for the most homogenous society in the sample would raise its population density in 1500 CE by 43.55%, whereas a 1 percentage point decrease in diversity for the most diverse society would raise its population density by 18.38%.
-Further, a 1 percentage point change in genetic diversity in either direction at the predicted optimum would lower population density by 1.37%.
-These effects of diversity are based on estimated linear and quadratic coefficients that are both statistically significant at the 1% level.
+The main results from the historical analysis, employing predicted genetic diversity in the extended sample of countries, indicate that, controlling for the influence of land productivity, the timing of the Neolithic Revolution, and continental fixed effects, a 1 percentage point increase in diversity for the most homogenous society in the sample would raise its population density in 1500 CE by 36.36%, whereas a 1 percentage point decrease in diversity for the most diverse society would raise its population density by 28.62%.
+Further, a 1 percentage point change in genetic diversity in either direction at the predicted optimum diversity level of 0.6832 would lower population density by 1.45%.
 Consistent with the predictions of the proposed hypothesis, the non-monotonic effect of genetic diversity on development outcomes is uncovered for earlier historical periods as well.
-Moreover, genetic diversity explains between 15% and 42%of the cross-country variation in log population density, depending on the particular historical period examined and the control variables included in the regression specification.
-Indeed, the impact of genetic diversity is robust to various regression specifications such as the inclusion of continental dummies, controls for the spatial influence of regional technological frontiers via trade and the diffusion of technologies, and controls for microgeographic factors gauging terrain quality and proximity to waterways.
+Moreover, genetic diversity explains between 15% and 42% of the cross-country variation in log population density, depending on the historical period examined and the control variables included in the regression specification.
+Indeed, the impact of genetic diversity is robust to various regression specifications such as the inclusion of controls for the spatial influence of regional technological frontiers via trade and the diffusion of technologies, and controls for microgeographic factors gauging terrain quality and proximity to waterways.